- Clean interior

 Safety experts agree that the A4 is safe in a crash.

-The IIHS has good things to say about the A4 as well.
+It picks up the final point from the IIHS.
 The insurance industry-funded group gave it top “Good” ratings on all its crash tests and rated its automatic emergency braking systems as “Superior” at avoiding forward crashes.
-The agency hasn’t rated the A4’s headlights, however.
+It calls the sedan a Top Safety Pick; it hasn't tested the Allroad's headlights.

 This year active lane control and adaptive cruise control are standard on A4 Premium Plus models and higher, which is just the tops.
 Audi’s system keeps the A4 centered in its lane without pinballing from side to side, and it can help reduce fatigue in stop-and-go traffic.
 If only it could get rid of the traffic altogether.